Last Updated: December 5, 2025

 Unlike FullEnrich though, you’re not just limited to CSV files.
 As you can see in the screenshot above, they offer integrations to many CRMs like Salesforce, so that it can enrich your records automatically.

 During my trial, I connected Cognism to my Salesforce account and set up automatic enrichment rules.
-Now when a new lead enters my CRM with incomplete data, Cognism automatically fills in missing contact details in real-time.
+When a new lead entered my CRM with incomplete data, Cognism automatically filled in missing contact details in real-time.

 What makes Cognism stand out is their phone-verified mobile numbers – they actually have real people calling to verify contact information, which means higher accuracy rates than most providers.
-This ensures you’re not wasting time on outdated or incorrect numbers.
+This helps ensure you’re not wasting time on outdated or incorrect numbers.

 Innovation Score: Average

-Cognism seemed to have just 1 major feature in the past year: Sales Companion, which is a AI-powered sales assistant that provides insights and research.
-Other than that, I couldn’t find anything else that was new.
-I got the sense that they spend a lot more time in marketing, holding events, and building their community (which has its own advantages!)
+Cognism seemed to have just one major feature in the past year: Sales Companion, which is an AI-powered sales assistant that provides insights and research.
+Other than that, I couldn’t find much else that was new.
+I got the sense that they spend a lot more time in marketing, holding events, and building their community (which has its own advantages).

 Limitations